bodenlab/bnkit/docs/json-api.md

       "Job":<job-number> }

 ### `<request>` is `"Retrieve"`
-Recall the request
+Recover the original request under the specified job-number

 ### `<request>` is `"Output"`
-Return the result of the request
+Return the result of the request under the specified job-number on the format

     { "Job":<job-number>,
       "Result":{<result-JSON>} }

 ### `<request>` is `"Place"`
-Find the place in queue of the request
+Find the place in queue of the request under the specified job-number

 ### List all jobs